Peugeot Logo

 Peugeot Logo 1925

-During this period, the company used the previous version but not 3D.
+During this period, the company used the previous version, but not the 3D version.
 The emblem is now flat for easy printing.
 A black rectangle with the brand name covers the boulder and one hind leg.
-The word “Peugeot” is printed in strict chopped uppercase.
+The word “Peugeot” is printed in strict, chopped uppercase.
 The letters are wide and powerful, echoing the image of a lion.
-Depressions “U” and “G” look like the open mouth of a predator.
+Depression’s “U” and “G” look like the open mouth of a predator.

 1927 – 1936